emersonrp/bindcontrol/README.md

 *MacOS users*:  Experimental binary releases for Intel and Arm64 have been made available.
 They are not signed and/or notarized, and might or might not work at all.
 Any feedback from MacOS users is welcome and appreciated.

-*Linux users*:  An experimental binary release is now available.
-You should be able to unzip the zipfile anywhere, and run the "BindControl" binary from within it.
-It's built using Github's "ubuntu-latest" environment, which may or may not be completely compatible with other distributions and versions.[^1]
+*Linux users*:  Two experimental binary releases are now available:
+* ZIPfile:  you should be able to unzip the zipfile anywhere, and run the "BindControl" binary from within it.
+It's built using Github's "ubuntu-latest" environment, which may or may not be completely compatible with other distributions and versions.[^1]  If this works for you, it's probably the simplest solution
+* AppImage:  a full-on AppImage is also available.
+You should be able to download it, `chmod +x` the downloaded file, and run it directly.
+This is a work in progress, and may go through a few iterations before it's completely solid.
+Check it out!

 ## Running From Source